bait509-ubc/BAIT509/_sources/things_to_know/how.md

 ## Quiz

-The quiz will accessible on Canvas for 24 hours.
-You will have 60 minutes to answer approximately 15-20 questions.
+The quiz will accessible on Canvas.
+You will have 45 minutes to answer approximately 10-12 questions.
+The quiz format is open book.
+It consists a mix of multiple choice and open-ended questions.
+The quiz will be invigilated in-person during the lecture.
+Please see Canvas for the exact date & time.

 ## Assignments
 There will be 3 assignments will be distributed and submitted via Canvas.